 Epidemiology of vector-borne diseases

 Vector-borne diseases present problems in epidemiology and ecology because systems are inherently multi-trophic, often modulated by community biodiversity, and typically dynamic and variable across space and time.
 We study vector-borne disease in people, domestic animals, and wildlife in order to provide tools for disease management, understand how biological diversity contributes to disease persistence, and use detailed natural history data to inform theoretical ecology of disease.
 We continue to study the ecology of granulocytic anaplasmosis, Lyme disease, leptospirosis, rickettsioses, plague, tularemia, and mange.
+Click here to see an overview of our various comparative studies of mange.
 Some target host species and ecosystems include all the diverse chipmunks in California, western gray squirrels, dusky-footed woodrats, coastal redwood ecosystems, the Mojave Desert, Panamanian forests, and disturbed and peri-urban ecosystems across California.

 Evolution of antigens in Anaplasma phagocytophilum